joergbuchwald/ogs6py/README.md

 # ogs6py

-## ogs6py is a python-API for the OpenGeoSys finite element sofware.
+ogs6py is a python-API for the OpenGeoSys finite element sofware.

-## Its main functionalities include creating and altering OGS6 input files as well as executing OGS.
+Its main functionalities include creating and altering OGS6 input files as well as executing OGS.

-## The package allows to streamline OGS-workflows with python or Julia entirely in jupyter or pluto notebooks as demonstrated in the following video:
+The package allows to streamline OGS-workflows with python or Julia entirely in jupyter or pluto notebooks as demonstrated in the following video:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/eihNKjK-I-s/0.jpg)](https://www.youtube.com/watch?v=eihNKjK-I-s)

 To alter and execute OGS input, e.g., for looping over parameter ranges, two approaches exist:

-    1. creating a new input files using python method calls
+    1. creating a new input file using python method calls
     2. altering existing input files

 ### 1. Creating a new input file

 The following example consists of a simle mechanics problem.
 The names of the method calls are based on the corresponing XML tags.
-The MKL=True option executes `source /opt/intel/mkl/bin/mklvars.sh intel64` before the ogs call.
+The `MKL=True` option executes `source /opt/intel/mkl/bin/mklvars.sh intel64` before the ogs call.

 ```python